-Failsubs refers to translate fallacies, subtitle jokes or humorous sub animations made by the anime translators.
-This jokes are not limited to but includes descripted noises, engrish or funny translator side notes.
+Failsubs, also known as LOLFansubs refers to translation errors, subtitle jokes or humorous subtitle animations made by amateur anime translators.
+These have inspired jokes including but not limited to descripted noises, engrish or funny translator side notes.

 Fansubbed anime (and by extension, failsubs) began surfacing in the Western world in the 1980's, when anime was starting to boom.
 Enthusiasts with some proficiency in the Japanese language began to subtitle anime that hadn't been subbed officially yet so that they could share them with non-Japanese speaking fans.
 These fansubs were done mostly on VHS/Betamax, were terribly expensive to produce, and were of notoriously low quality.

-However- some subbers tend to use the translator's note as a sort of pop-up dictionary.
-This usually results in the audience wondering, “Why wouldn’t they just translate it like that?”, but still provide a lot of background that would be missed by non-Japanese viewers.
-Certain translator's notes are so long, they can even screen the scene with information, whereas, on the opposite end of the spectrum, there are some that just reveal how dim the fansubbers are.
+Some subbers tend to use the translator's note as a sort of pop-up dictionary, leading to fansub memes such as Just According to Keikaku."
+Certain translator's notes are so long, they can even screen the scene with information, whereas, on the opposite end of the spectrum, there are some that just reveal how out of their depth the fansubbers are.

 "I have no idea what s/he said here"

 Not all fansubbers are fluent in Japanese.
 There are some instances where they don't even know what the scene is depicting.
-As a result, they will admit that they don't have a clue, often to the audience’s delight.
+As a result, they will admit that they don't know what was said by the characters.
 These occur most often in characters who become very excited, and talk rapidly.

 All According to Keikaku